SCENE 01 / WIRELESS VIDEO SYSTEMS

 Frequency Coordination

-Setting up wireless video frequencies with other RF gear on your production.
+We set the wireless frequencies to work cleanly with the other RF gear on your production.

 Production Support